This post is all about my favorite vegan fall comfort food recipes you gotta try this season!

 The vegan version of this traditional meal is one of my absolute favorites!
 If you haven’t tried it yet, you MUST!

 It took me a while to cook it myself as for some reason I thought it’s too hard to make and fold the dough correctly but that’s nonsense.
-Every time I cook vegan pierogi they turn out great, never fell apart while cooking.
+Every time I cook vegan pierogi they turn out great, and never fell apart while cooking.
 The only thing is, it can be a little time-consuming to cut out and fold the dough.

 You can be creative as far as the filling goes.
-Popular ones are with mushrooms, with lentils, or with fruit such as strawberries.
+Popular ones are with mushrooms, lentils, or with fruit such as strawberries.
 However, I really suggest you try out the ones with a tofu-potato filling.
 Very comforting!